1878 Morgan Silver Dollar Value Checker: Errors List, “CC”, “S” & No Mint Mark Worth

 CoinVaueChecker App 10

 Market recognition of this legendary rarity establishes dramatic value premiums beginning at the lowest proof grades, with PR61 examples valued at $27,000 and PR62 specimens reaching $35,000.
-The progression continues through PR63 at $75,000, while PR63+ examples command $95,000, the condition census PR64 level achieves $165,000, demonstrating consistent collector appreciation for this ultimate first-year proof rarity.
+The progression continues through PR63 at $75,000, PR63+ at $95,000, and the condition census PR64 level achieves $165,000.

 1878 7TF Reverse of 1879 Proof Morgan Silver Dollar Price/Grade Chart